News

 To evaluate the experience of those who participated in the saltfish week, they were sent a questionnaire.
 General satisfaction was measured among the 13 restaurants and 10 canteens that served saltfish during Saltfish Week.
 Relatively many people ordered salted fish dishes in restaurants, and salted fish dishes were well received by guests.
 The main motivating factors for participating in Saltfish Week were various, but the main ones could be mentioned a pleasant change, it would be nice to meet foreign chefs and that the event has a good effect on diversity and creativity in the workplace, as well as that it was important to introduce the ingredients to both Icelanders and foreign tourists .

-"Most of the participants who have rarely or never offered salted fish believe that it is likely that they will have it more often after the salted fish week," says Kolbrún.
+"Most of the participants who have rarely or never offered salted fish believe that it is likely that they will offer it more often after the salted fish week," says Kolbrún.

 The effect does not last